elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 The verification method id MUST be listed in the `authentication` relationships.

-If the input DID is not a valid DID for the Cosmos method, or if the DID already exists on-chain, the message returns an error.
+If the input DID is not valid DID for the Cosmos method, or if the DID already exists on-chain, the message returns an error.

 Contextually with the creation of a DID document, a [DID document metadata](#did-document-metadata) MUST be created with the following values: